sman004/ThamCOFrontend/README.md

-Fictitious Thamco Products API Container
+Fictitious Thamco client Products container

 Overview
 This Products API is a microservice that provides endpoints for managing product data in my application.
 It enables operations such as reading and